Akhilkometi/wallethubTest/README.md

 Note:
 My test faceaccounts accounts were disabled because of automation, could you please use any of your test Facebook username and passwords .
+Use MaC or replace windows chrome driver in Resources folder